 The Qutb Shahi rulers of Golconda imposed royal monopolies on the sale of textiles, spices and other items to prevent the trade passing completely into the hands of the various East India Companies.
-Fierce Factor Official in-charge of trading activities of the European Trading Companies.

-competition among various trading groups - the Golconda nobles, Persian merchants, Telugu Komati Chettis, and European traders - made the city populous and prosperous.
+Fierce competition among various trading groups - the Golconda nobles, Persian merchants, Telugu Komati Chettis, and European traders - made the city populous and prosperous.
 As the Mughals began to extend their power to Golconda their representative, the governor Mir Jumla who was also a merchant, began to play off the Dutch and the English against each other.
 In 1686-1687 Mughal Emperor Aurangzeb annexed Golconda.